-All financial aid is awarded to students that qualify meeting the following criteria:
+All financial aid is awarded to students who qualify based on the following:

-- Citizen or permanent noncitizen alien recipient codes that are eligible are 1-151, 1-55 1, and 1-94. - Ineligible codes include F-1, F-2, J-1, and J-2, students that are in Federal Loan default, grant over payment, or male students that meet the Selective Service registration criteria, but are not registered.
+- Criteria making a student ELIGIBLE includes citizen or permanent non-citizen alien recipient codes 1-151, 1-551, and 1-94. - Criteria making a student INELIGIBLE includes codes F-1, F-2, J-1, J-2; students who are in federal loan default; students who receive grant overpayments; or male students who meet Selective Service registration criteria, but are not registered.